tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

     C 4 :# B 2 :# A 1 :# HNil

 It works, but what struck me was the fact that the output is the unique list of the reverse input list.
-I am pretty sure that if i was smarter, i could construct the whole thing to work more intuitively.
+I am pretty sure that if I was smarter, I could construct the whole thing to work more intuitively.
-After playing around with the implementation trying to make it nicer without nice results, i concluded that this may be a quest for another day.
+After playing around with the implementation trying to make it nicer without nice results, I concluded that this may be a quest for another day.
 I was already happy that it works at all, so let's continue describing the working state.

 Building on the working example input, the function `ulr` hides all the type hints from the user and calls our class function with the right arguments: